-London Overground continued to improve in quarter 4.
-Customer satisfaction scores were the highest of the London and the South East train operating companies (TOCs).
-Its National Passenger Survey (NPS) customer satisfaction figures (the Autumn 2011 wave) rose by 7% over the autumn 2010 wave.
+London Overground continued to improve in quarter 1.
+Customer satisfaction scores were the second highest of the London and the South East train operating companies (TOCs).
+Its National Passenger Survey (NPS) customer satisfaction score (Spring 2012 wave) remained the same as the previous score.